Electricity Related Links

-DOE's Clean Cities Program supports public-private partnerships that deploy AFVs and build supporting alternative fuel infrastructure.
+The U.S. Department of Energy's (DOE) Clean Cities Program supports public-private partnerships that deploy alternative fuel vehicles (AFVs) and build supporting alternative fuel infrastructure.

 EV World is a Web site dedicated to EVs.
 It features news events and legislation that affect the EV community, as well as product reviews, reports, and interviews with members of the EV industry.

-GEM is recognized as a leading manufacturer of low speed NEVs.
+GEM is a manufacturer of low speed NEVs.